Luis-Munu/Warframe-Market-deal-finder/README.md

 A slow one that will search for generic godrolls for wanted weapons along with generic godrolls, specific godrolls and unrolleds for every weapon.
 Takes 15 minutes to complete.

 A terribly slow one that will search for godrolls and unrolleds for every weapon along with specific godrolls.
 Can take up to infinity.

-All the searches will yield some other additional results.
-I've taken this approach in order to make the user not lose additional information.
-However this comes at a cost of speed that is greater if the user's pc isn't powerful enough.
-May change this in the future and add some conditions so that you don't get additional data but a faster speed.

-There's no way to speed this up as far as I'm concerned other than what I wrote below, as warframe.market returns a size-capped response, missing results if you do a broad search.

 To change the stats, rolls or weapons being searched for just add or remove them in the config files.
 There's a general rule to edit these files.
 The rows indicates the type of weapon.
 0 primaries, 1 shotguns, 2 pistols, 3 archguns, 4 normal melees, 5 heavy attack melees.